internalfx/rethinkdbfs-spec/README.md

 If `chunkSizeBytes` is set through the options, that value MUST be used as the chunk size for this stored file.
 If this parameter is not specified, the default chunkSizeBytes setting for this RethinkDBFSBucket object MUST be used instead.

 To store a user file, drivers first generate an ObjectId to act as its id.
-Then, drivers store the contents of the user file in the chunks collection by breaking up the contents into chunks of size `chunkSizeBytes`.
+Then, drivers store the contents of the user file in the chunks table by breaking up the contents into chunks of size `chunkSizeBytes`.
 For a non-empty user file, for each Nth section of the file, drivers create a chunk document and set its fields as follows:

 |Key|Description|
 |---|---|